botpress/botpress/docs/getting_started/trivia_storage.md

     nickname: state.nickname
   })

-  // Now let's take the top 5 only and save it board = _.take(_.orderBy(board, ['score'], ['desc']), 5) await event.bp.db.kvs.set('leaderboard', board) const doesRanking = !!_.find(board, {
+  // Now let's take the top 5 only and re-save it board = _.take(_.orderBy(board, ['score'], ['desc']), 5) await event.bp.db.kvs.set('leaderboard', board)

+  // Are we in top 5? (i.e. are we in the array) const doesRanking = !!_.find(board, {
     score: state.totalScore,
     nickname: state.nickname